tokamak-network/tokamak-rollup-metadata-repository/docs/faq.md

 The metadata repository integrates with Ton Staking V2 by:
 - **Using SystemConfig address** as the rollup identifier (called "RollupConfig" in staking)
 - **Providing metadata lookup** for staking interfaces
+- **Displaying rollup information** in staking UI (name, description, status, etc.)
+- **Showing bridge information** for users to access L2 deposits and withdrawals
+- **Providing explorer links** for transaction monitoring and rollup exploration
 - **Tracking staking status** in the `staking` field
 - **Enabling delegation UI** integration

 **Note**: Metadata registration is separate from staking candidate registration.
-You must register as a staking candidate through the Ton Staking V2 protocol separately.
+L2 operators must register as staking candidates through the L1 verification contract separately.

-### Can wallets and dApps use this data?

-Yes, the metadata is designed for ecosystem integration:
-- **Wallet integration**: Display rollup information and monitor withdrawals
-- **dApp integration**: Automatic network detection and configuration
-- **Explorer integration**: Enhanced rollup information display
-- **Analytics tools**: Comprehensive rollup data for analysis

 ### Is there an API for accessing metadata?